-Atmega8 microcontroller is a simplest of atmega series.
-There is 8kb of FLASH program memory, maximum frequency is 16MHz, which is used to reach DDS generators maximum resolution at maximum frequency.
-For know frequency is limited from 1 to 65535Hz with minimal step of 1Hz.
+Atmega8 microcontroller is a simplest of Atmega series.
+There is 8kb of FLASH program memory, the maximum frequency is 16MHz, which is used to reach DDS generators maximum resolution at the maximum rate.
+For now, frequency is limited from 1 to 65535Hz with the minimal step of 1Hz.

-DDS AVR generator is powered with 9V battery.
-Voltage is reduces to 5V and stabilized by 7805 voltage regulator.
+DDS AVR generator is powered with a 9V battery.
+Voltage is reduced to 5V and stabilized by 7805 voltage regulator.

 AVR DDS Generator uses 7 control buttons: